 Paul stated, "Now when all things are made subject to Him, then the Son Himself will also be subject to Him who put all things under Him, that God may be all in all" (1 Corinthians 15:28).
-Ambrose of Milan stated that the "subjection of Christ" that Paul spoke of refers first to Christ's humanity, and second to a time in the future when the work of God will be perfected, but it is not a degrading subjection.
+Ambrose of Milan stated 130 that the "subjection of Christ" that Paul spoke of refers first to Christ's humanity, and second to a time in the future when the work of God will be perfected, but it is not a degrading subjection.
 So long as any of us humans are still imperfect, the work of God continues; at Christ's return, things will change.
 To be "subject" implies obedience, as in Christ's "obedience unto death".
-At the Second Coming of Christ, all will obey, whether they want to or not; however those that don't want to will be separated to their own place.
+At the Second Coming of Christ, all will obey, whether they want to or not; however, those that don't want to will be separated to their own place.
 Then God will be all and in all, and our humanity, which is the Body of Christ, will be perfected and subject to God.
 Those who receive this had already begun becoming subject as they served the Lord as represented by the "least of their brethren", which is part of Christ's humanity.

 "Some say that Christ is now made subject, because many have believed.
 This is certainly not the case!
 Christ's subjection that Paul spoke of lies not in the conversion of a few but in everyone.
 Just as I am not brought into subjection if my flesh still lusts against the spirit, and the spirit against the flesh (Galatians 5:17), so because the whole Church is the one body of Christ, we divide Christ as long as the human race disagrees.
-Therefore Christ is not yet made subject, for
+Therefore, Christ is not yet made subject, for His members are not yet brought into subjection.
+But when we have become one spirit, then He also will become subject, in order that through His subjection 'God may be all and in all'".

-129 In Hebrew and in Greek, the word for spirit also is used to mean wind or blowing depending on the context.
+&lt;sup>129 In Hebrew and in Greek, the word for spirit also is used to mean wind or blowing depending on the context.

-130 Ambrose of Milan, Exposition of the Christian Faith, V, 13-15, 168-169, 171, 176-177, 182.
+&lt;sup>130 Ambrose of Milan, Exposition of the Christian Faith, V, 13-15, 168-169, 171, 176-177, 182.